My kid is driving me nuts!

-This reality check has come in the form of a one-year-old boy.
-I have had a relatively great 12 months with him.
+This reality check has come in the form of a 19 month old boy.
+I have had a relatively great year and a half with him.
 I have unbelievable support from my family so the fact I can ship him off to others on a regular basis has kept me sane and in the baby love bubble.
 My son has been a good feeder (border line human pig).
 He has also been a good sleeper and is content to play by himself (probably due to my lack of interest in playing baby games with him).
 I’ll admit I cruised through his first year.

 Don’t worry…I’m sipping on a big ass glass of payback now.

 Disclaimer: I love my kid, like shitloads, but indulge me for three minutes while I vent unlovingly about him because for the last couple of months he has been driving me bonkers.